mattyperrott/Virtroid/README.md

 ## What Virtroid does

-> [!IMPORTANT]
-> Virtroid is currently a **trusted-operator, single-VPS release candidate**.
-> It does not yet protect an active runtime from a compromised host or
-> privileged infrastructure operator.

 <br>

 Virtroid runs Android separately from the user's physical phone.
 The phone is an authenticated controller and encrypted viewer; applications, storage,